USTC3DV/Code-for-Papers/README.md

             <a href="https://arxiv.org/abs/1905.05622">paper</a> /
             <a href="https://github.com/Juyong/DHNN_BodyRepresentation">code</a>
             <p></p>
-            <p>This paper presents an autoencoder-like network architecture to learn disentangled shape and pose embedding specifically for the 3D human body.</p>
+            <p>This project presents an autoencoder-like network architecture to learn disentangled shape and pose embedding specifically for the 3D human body.</p>
         </td>
         </tr>
     </tbody>